pgina/docs/plugins.md

 The `IStatefulPlugin` Interface
 --------------------------------

-If your plugin has persistent state that needs to persist between stages of a given login, and makes connections to resources that needs to be relased at the end of a login chain (such as making a connection to a remote data source), you should implement the `IStatefulPlugin` interface.
+If your plugin has state that needs to persist between stages of a login, and/or makes connections to resources that need to be relased at the end of a login chain (such as making a connection to a remote data source), you should implement the `IStatefulPlugin` interface.
 This interface requires two methods: